IntentArchitect/Docs/articles/getting-started/take-a-tour/take-a-tour.md

 ![Solution Explorer](images/solution-explorer.png)
 _Solution Explorer with a single Application from this tour._

-Additional Applications can be created from the Solution Explorer through the by context menu clicking on the `Create new application ...` button or the `+` icon in the toolbar.
+Additional Applications can be created from the Solution Explorer through the by context menu clicking on the `Create new application ...` menu option or the `+` icon in the toolbar.

 ## What's Next